neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/api.md

 ### RegisterInterchainQuery

 Registers a new Interchain Query in the `interchainqueries` module.
-This message is supposed to be issues only by a smart contract.
-The caller contract is charged a query registration deposit automatically in the amount defined as the module's query deposit parameter.
-The deposit is paid back on the query removal.
-Make sure to have enough assets on the contract's account at the time of the message execution.
+This message should only be issued by a smart contract.
+The calling contract is automatically charged a query registration deposit, based on the module's query deposit parameter.
+The deposit is refunded when the query is removed.
+Ensure the contract's account has sufficient assets at the time of message execution.

-Returns an ID assigned to the registered query.
-Handle this message response via a reply handler in order to make use of the ID.
+The response includes the ID assigned to the registered query.
+Use a reply handler to process this response and utilize the query ID.

 - [Request model](https://pkg.go.dev/github.com/neutron-org/neutron/v4@v4.0.1/x/interchainqueries/types#MsgRegisterInterchainQuery)
 - [Response model](https://pkg.go.dev/github.com/neutron-org/neutron/v4@v4.0.1/x/interchainqueries/types#MsgRegisterInterchainQueryResponse)